Sorolla Museum

-The Sorolla Museum (Museo Sorolla) is a single-artist museum in Madrid, Spain, devoted to the work and life of Joaquín Sorolla and the members of his family, such as his daughter Elena.
-The museum is located in the house that was the artist's home and workshop, which was converted into a museum after the death of his widow.
-It was declared Bien de Interés Cultural in 1962.
+The Sorolla Museum (Museo Sorolla) is a single-artist museum in Madrid, Spain, devoted to the work and life of Joaquín Sorolla and the members of his family, such as his wife Clotilde and daughter Elena.
+The museum is located in the house that was the artist's home and workshop.

+At the beginning of the 20th century Sorolla was in a strong financial position and he commissioned a new home from Enrique María Repullés who had designed Madrid's Stock Exchange.
+It includes a large working area on the ground floor.

+History of the museum

+Sorolla died intestate, but his widow made a will providing for the conversion of the house into a museum after her death which occurred in 1929.
+The museum opened in 1932.

+The building was declared Bien de Interés Cultural in 1962.
 It is one of the National Museums of Spain and it is attached to the Ministry of Culture.

-The building was designed by Enrique María Repullés.
 The principal rooms continue to be furnished as they were during the artist's life, including Sorolla's large, well-lit studio, where the walls are filled with his canvasses.
 Other rooms are used as galleries to display Sorolla's paintings, while the upstairs rooms are a gallery for temporary exhibitions.
 In 2014, these rooms presented an exhibition of David Palacin photographs of the ballet Sorolla produced by the Spanish National Dance Company.

+Expansion of the museum

+Adjacent properties on calle Zurbano have been acquired to allow the expansion of the museum.
+The project has been planned by the architectural partnership Nieto Sobejano, which has aimed to evoke aspects of the existing house in the designs for the extension.

-The museum is currently closed for renovations, and is scheduled to reopen in 2026.
-Part of the collection is temporarily on show at the Royal Collections Gallery.
+The museum closed in 2024 to allow works to proceed.
+Part of the collection was put on show at the Royal Collections Gallery in an exhibition called "Sorolla, a hundred years of modernity" which marked the centenary of the artist's death.